pingcap/blog/how-to-run-chaos-experiments-on-your-physical-machine.md

 In this simulation, the ens33 network interface card cannot send network packets to or receive packets from chaos-mesh.org.
 The reason why you have to use `sudo` commands is that the chaos experiment modifies network rules, which require root privileges.

-Also, don’t forget to save the `uid` of the chaos experiment.
-You’ll be entering that later as part of the recovery process.
+Also, don't forget to save the `uid` of the chaos experiment.
+You'll be entering that later as part of the recovery process.

 ### 3. Verify the results